WheeskyJack/cicd-includes/README.md

 Currently, it supports golang test and lint.

-sample example on how to call this reusable workflow in given repository :
+sample example on how to call this reusable workflow in your repository :

+you can add similar yml as show below in your repository's .github/workflows directory.

 ```yml
 name: golang lint and test